seibikobara/power_calculation/readme.md

-# sample size calculation and power calculation
+# Sample size calculation and power calculation

 ## Sample size calculation and power analysis in general